nancyho83/ACNH_Review_Sentiment/README.md

 ## Repository Structure
 ```
 ├── README.md                                            <- Top-level README for reviewers of this project
-├── animal-crossing-review-sentiment.ipynb               <- Narrative documentation of analysis in Jupyter notebook
+├── acnh_review_sentiment.ipynb                          <- Narrative documentation of analysis in Jupyter notebook
-├── presentation.pdf                                     <- PDF version of project presentation (to be added later)
+├── acnh_review_sentiment.pdf                            <- PDF version of project presentation (to be added later)
 ├── data                                                 <- Both sourced externally and generated from code
 ├── images                                               <- Both sourced externally and generated from code
-└── backend                                              <- Both sourced externally and generated from code
+└── backend                                              <- Contains backend code for this project's deployed application
 ```